FedericoPonzi/vfat-rs/README.md

 * creates a vfat fs,
 * mounts it,
-* writes a bounch of files and directory
+* writes a bunch of files and directories (using your kernel's driver)
 * unmounts it.

-It needs sudo access for mount and unmount.
+This file is also used for running integration tests.
+It needs sudo access for `mount` and `unmount` commands.

 Then you're ready to run the example file using:

 ```bash
 cargo run --example simple --features std